Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal

 kubectl get nodes

 The following example output shows the single node created in the previous steps.
-Make sure the status of the node is "Ready".
+Make sure that the status of the node is Ready:

 Run the application

-Kubernetes manifest files define a desired state for a cluster, including what container images should be running.
-In this quickstart, a manifest is used to create all the objects needed to run a sample Azure Vote application.
-These objects include two Kubernetes deployments - one for the Azure Vote front end, and the other for a Redis instance.
-Also, two Kubernetes Services are created - an internal service for the Redis instance, and an external service for accessing the Azure Vote application from the internet.
+A Kubernetes manifest file defines a desired state for the cluster, such as what container images to run.
+In this quickstart, a manifest is used to create all objects needed to run the Azure Vote application.
+This manifest includes two Kubernetes deployments - one for the sample Azure Vote Python applications, and the other for a Redis instance.
+Two Kubernetes Services are also created - an internal service for the Redis instance, and an external service to access the Azure Vote application from the internet.

 In this quickstart, you manually create and deploy your application manifests to the AKS cluster.
 In more real-world scenarios, you can use Azure Dev Spaces to rapidly iterate and debug your code directly in the AKS cluster.
 You can use Dev Spaces across OS platforms and development environments, and work together with others on your team.